Bayesian Nonparametric Kernel-Learning: Introduction

 In order to provide a method that scales to large datasets and adaptively learns the kernel to use in a data-driven fashion, this paper presents the \textit{Bayesian nonparametric kernel-learning} (BaNK) framework.
 BaNK is a novel approach that will use random features to both provide a scalable solution and learn kernels.
+This approach scales through random features and places a Bayesian nonparametric distribution over kernels, with support for any stationary kernels.

 Random features have been recently shown to be an effective way to scale kernel methods to large datasets.
-Roughly speaking, random feature techniques like random kitchen sinks (RKS) \cite{rahimi2007random} work as follows.
+Roughly speaking, random feature techniques like random kitchen sinks (RKS) \citep{rahimi2007random} work as follows.
 Given a shift invariant kernel $K(x,x^\prime)=k(x-x^\prime)$, one constructs an approximate primal space to estimate kernel evaluations $K(x,x^\prime)$ as the dot product of finite vectors $\varphi(x)^T\varphi(x^\prime)$.
 The vectors $\varphi$ are constructed with random frequencies drawn from a distribution $\calD$ that is defined by $K$.
 Similarly, a distribution $\calD$ from which random frequencies are drawn from defines a kernel $K$ that the random frequencies approximate.
 It is this last observation that is key for the BaNK framework.
-Whereas a typical use of RKS will consider only a fixed distribution $\calD$ of random frequencies, via the kernel $K$, BaNK will allow the distribution $\calD$ to vary with the given data, effectively learning the kernel.
+BaNK will allow the distribution $\calD$ to vary with the given data, effectively learning the kernel.
 In particular, BaNK shall vary $\calD$ with a graphical model approach where we treat $\calD$ as a latent parameter and place a prior on it (Figure \ref{fig:cartoon}).
 The prior on $\calD$, along with the data generation model, will allow one to sample from a posterior over $\calD$ in order to learn the corresponding kernel.

-Modeling $\calD$ as a mixture of Gaussians with a Dirichlet process prior allows BaNK to learn a kernel from a rich, broad class.
+We model $\calD$ as a mixture of Gaussians with a Dirichlet process prior, which allows BaNK to learn a kernel from a rich, broad class.
 Furthermore, with the use of random features, we are able to efficiently sample the model parameters and work over larger datasets.
-Moreover, by using Metropolis-Hastings sampling from a proper posterior, the kernels we learn are interpretable and the random features are asymptotically guaranteed to come from the underlying posterior distribution unlike greedy non-convex optimization methods.
+Moreover, by using Metropolis-Hastings we sample from a proper posterior, thus the kernels we learn are interpretable since the random features are asymptotically guaranteed to come from the underlying posterior distribution unlike greedy non-convex optimization methods.